bhaviksharma/Ineuron_doubts/relative_import_doubt/README.txt

 INFO:
 __package__ : return none.
 Whatever module we work in is __main__ hence it has no parent pacakge.
+This is what I could deduct from above link.
+I have included the Import error image.I